mikevanl/Wally/README.md

 A native macOS menu bar app that renders video wallpapers on your desktop using AVPlayer.
 Built with Swift and AppKit — no third-party dependencies.

-Replaces [Plash](https://github.com/nickmilo/plash) with a scriptable CLI, per-display wallpaper assignments, and a clean menu bar interface.

 ## Features

 - Full-screen video wallpaper on every connected display